India and the United Nations: International Court of Justice

 From 1945 to present, a total of 4 members from India have been appointed as Judges of the International Court of Justice, the primary judicial branch of the United Nations.
 Moreover, Nagendra Singh was appointed as the President from 1985 to 1988.
-In addition, 3 member have also served as Judges sitting ad hoc.

-Now India's Supreme Court Justice 'Justice: Dalveer Bhandari' has been appointed as the judge in International Court of Justice for a second term.
-Justice Dalveer Bhandari has studied at JNVU Jodhpur and served as judge in both high court and The Supreme Court in India.
+In addition, 3 members have also served as Judges sitting ad hoc.
+In 2017 India's Supreme Court Justice Dalveer Bhandari was appointed as a judge in the International Court of Justice for a second term.

 UN Audit

 In November 2016, Vinod Rai was appointed as Chairman of UN Panel of External Auditors and Shashi Kant Sharma as Member of the United Nations Board of Auditor General.

 Joint Inspection Unit

 Joint Inspection Unit is the only independent external oversight body of the United Nations system mandated to conduct evaluations, inspections and investigations system-wide.
-Achamkulangare Gopinathan currently serves as Chairman, since January 2013.
+Achamkulangare Gopinathan currently serves as chairman, since January 2013.
 He was re-appointed to this post.